NHS England investigations

 How you will know if NHS England (London) are investigating you

-If NHS England (London) decide to investigate a concern, then you will be contacted by the associate/deputy medical director and/or the case manager that have been allocated to your case.
+If NHS England (London) decide to investigate a concern, then you will be contacted by the case manager that has been allocated to your case.

-The associate/deputy medical directors and case managers are mindful of the fact that it is distressing for a GP to become aware they are the subject of an investigation and try wherever possible to make the initial contact by telephone before following this up in correspondence.
+The case managers are mindful of the fact that it is distressing for a GP to become aware they are the subject of an investigation and try wherever possible to make the initial contact by telephone before following this up in correspondence.

 The purpose of the initial contact can be summarised as follows: